 The Graduate Fellows, selected by an application process, propose a program of research germane to our concern for the creation, transmission, social embodiment, mediation, and institutionalization of knowledge.
 They receive a supplementary stipend and research support for one year of their study for the doctorate.

 A network of Visiting Scholars will foster international learning and exchange of research results, with the Chicago campus as its pivot.

-The Staff maintains the day-to-day reality of SIFK.
-Working closely with the Director, the Executive Director and Administrative Assistant build institutional ties, support student research, do outreach, build a public presence, plan conferences and anticipate future needs.
-The Steering Committee advises the Director and promotes the aims of SIFK within the University of Chicago and further afield.
+The Staff maintains the day-to-day operations of the Institute.
+Working closely with the Director, the Executive Director and Administrative Manager build institutional ties, support student research, do outreach, build a public presence, plan conferences and anticipate future needs.
+The Steering Committee advises the Director and promotes the aims of the Institute within the University of Chicago and further afield.